leo9iota/trial-spoofer/README.md

-# VS Code Spoofer
+# Trial Spoofer

-VS Code spoofer for Linux
+CLI utility for spoofing system identifiers that are used for fingerprinting by tools, like Cursor and Augment Code.